rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 default now.
 Methods are generally preferred over functions now when there is a clear 'self' type.

-The standard library has a new `time` module contributed by Erick Tryzelaar.
+The standard library has a new `time` module.

     let time: tm = now();